 - Dread meetings and find reasons to avoid spending time together.

-However, where there is Trust for each other people are willing to:
+However, where there is High-Trust for each other people are willing to:

 - Admit weaknesses and mistakes.